 Make video content a priority

-Now that we have a world that is far more familiar with video conferencing tools like Zoom, we also have a lot of people who realize that not all video has to be professionally produced to be effective.
+Now, video conferencing tools like Zoom make it easy to connect with your customers.
+What's more people realize that not all video has to be professionally produced to be effective.

 Frank Kern, one of the top copywriters and marketers in the world, just recently launched a new training series shot entirely in his home on his MacBook Pro and an iPhone.
-He also launched a new skin care product for his wife as part of this training series, and he shot all of her demo videos on his iPhone (in their home, as well).
+He also launched a new skin care product for his wife as part of this training series.
+And, he shot all of her demo videos on his iPhone at home!

-The point is that this COVID-19 shut-down has made people recognize that video is easy, fast and effective, and you don’t have to hire a cinematographer in order to create highly effective videos or broadcasts.
+COVID-19 may have shut us down.
+But, it has made people recognize that video is easy, fast and effective.
+You don’t have to hire a cinematographer in order to create highly effective videos or broadcasts.
 Tools like Zoom and Switcher Studio make video production and streaming all too easy and affordable.

 YouTube is the second largest search engine in the world.
 Adding video content to YouTube that is connected to your brand, keywords, and website also helps you get better rankings on Google, because Google owns YouTube.